 Conclusion

 Databricks is a strong cloud database on all the major cloud providers.
-If your organization has already has committed to a particular cloud provider, Databricks will work.
-However, I have been asked about the differences between AWS and Azure enough that I felt I wanted to get all of my thoughts down in one place.
+If your organization has already committed to a particular cloud provider, Databricks will work.
+However, I have been asked about the differences between AWS and Azure enough that I wanted to get all my thoughts down in one place.
 Also, I recommend a multi-cloud strategy for most of our client organizations for Disaster Recovery and Business Continuity purposes.